-(c) the effect of the development on the existing and likely amenity of adjoining properties, (d) the likelihood of disturbing relics, (e) the proximity to, and potential for adverse impacts on, any waterway, drinking water catchment or environmentally sensitive area, (f) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
+(d) the effect of the development on the existing and likely amenity of adjoining properties, (f) the likelihood of disturbing relics, (g) the proximity to, and potential for adverse impacts on, any waterway, drinking water catchment or environmentally sensitive area, (h) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
 Essential Services (CI 7.6) This clause provides that consent must not be granted unless the consent authority is satisfied that services that are essential for the development are available or that adequate arrangements have been made to make them available.
 Road upgrades are required to support the proposed development, including turning treatments into the site, which have not been adequately detailed within the applicants TIA.
+A number of existing Hunter Water Corporation (HWC) assets are located on the site, which require either relocation or protection during works.
+HWC have confirmed via letter that details of these works can be provided post consent.
 No other upgrades to essential services are required to support the development and the application satisfies the requirements of this clause.
+Yes
-Yes Wetlands (CI 7.9 The objective of this clause is to ensure that wetlands are preserved and protected from the impacts of development.
-The site is partially mapped as a wetland area and this clause applies to the proposal.
-No

-A BDAR was submitted with the application which assessed the biodiversity impacts of the proposal, including to the areas mapped as a wetland.
-The BDAR has been reviewed by Council's Natural Systems Officer, who identified the following deficiencies: • Exclusion of species with insufficient justification • Insufficient surveys undertaken, resulting in the presence of species being assumed. • Insufficient information regarding the loss of aquatic habitat. • Insufficient evidence of measures taken to avoid and minimise ecological impacts.
-On this basis, with regard to clause 7.9(4), the consent authority cannot be satisfied that- (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or (b) if that impact cannot be reasonably avoided-the development is designed, sited and will be managed to minimise that impact, or (c) if that impact cannot be minimised-the development will be managed to mitigate that impact.
-Clause 7.11 - Public Infrastructure buffer The objective of this clause is to provide appropriate buffers around certain public infrastructure to minimise potential land The proposal is located adjacent a Hunter Water Corporation wastewater treatment facility.
-However, the proposal is not for a sensitive land-use type and Yes use conflict between existing and proposed development. therefore is consistent with the requirements of this clause. --- --- --
+Wetlands (CI The objective of this The site is partially mapped Nο 7.9 clause is to ensure that as a wetland area and this wetlands are preserved clause applies to the and protected from the proposal. impacts development.
+A BDAR was submitted with the application, which assessed the biodiversity impacts of the proposal, including the areas mapped as a wetland.
+The BDAR has been reviewed by Council's Natural Systems Officer, who identified the following deficiencies: Exclusion of species with insufficient justification.
+Insufficient surveys undertaken, resulting in the presence of species being assumed.
+Insufficient information regarding corridors for fauna movement, including in the wetland.
+Insufficient evidence of measures taken to avoid and minimise impacts to native vegetation within the wetland.
+On this basis, with regard to clause 7.9(4), the consent authority cannot be satisfied that-(a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, (b) if that impact cannot be reasonably avoidedthe development is designed, sited and will be managed to minimise that impact, or

+(c) if that impact cannot be minimised-the development will be managed to mitigate that impact.
+Clause 7.11 - Public Infrastructure buffer The objective of this clause is to provide appropriate buffers around certain public infrastructure to minimise potential land use conflict between existing and proposed development.
+Yes